JuzerShakir/Machine_Learning_Template/README.md

 This project contains x files and y folder:

-- `__.ipynb`: This is the main file where I have performed my work on the project.
+- `result.ipynb`: This is the main file where I have performed my work on the project.
-- `__.csv`: The project dataset.
+- `result.csv`: The project dataset.
 I have loaded this data in the notebook..
 - `export/` : Folder containing HTML and PDF version file of notebook.
 - 'x' : Y
 - 'x' : Y